Manual Testing Interview QuestionsLast updated on Feb 20, 2023

 In the area of customer service, things tend to go wrong more often than not, but once an application has been installed correctly, it should start working properly as soon as it has been installed.
 That's true whether or not one is using an online application or a client-server application.
 Bugs and glitches in a product will cause people to reject it, and the company producing it will lose credibility.
 Hence, the importance of quality control and testing cannot be overstated.

 Recruiters are looking for evidence that you can handle the physical scrutiny of manual testing.
-In this article, we will introduce you to the concept of manual testing, some manual testing interview questions & answers, and some manual testing MCQs that will help you impress recruiters in your interview.
+In this article, we will introduce you to the fundamental concepts of manual testing, the most asked manual testing interview questions and answers, and some manual testing MCQs that will help impress recruiters in your interview.
 A wide range of skill levels is represented in the questions, so it's suitable for both beginners and experts.
 The Manual Testing interview will be easier if you prepare and evaluate your answers beforehand.

 Now let's take a look at some frequently asked Manual Testing interview questions which are categorised in the following sections:

 Manual Testing Interview Questions for Freshers